MarvinSilcGit/Learning/English/README.md

 <details>
   <summary><h2 id ="unit5">Unit 5: Past simple (I did)</h2></summary>

+### Basic definition: the past simple (something **happened**) tells us only about the past.
+If somebody says 'Tom lost his key', we don't know whether he has the now or not.
+We know only that the lost it at some time in the past.

 </details>

 <details>
   <summary><h2 id ="unit6">Unit 6: Past continuous (I was doing)</h2></summary>

+### Basic definition: the action or situation started before this time, hut had no finished.

 </details>

 <details>
   <summary><h2 id ="unit7">Unit 7: Present perfect 1 (I have done)</h2></summary>

+### Basic definition: When we talk about a period of time that continues form the past until now, we use the present perfect (have been, have travelled).

 </details>